delias0247-lab/DeepCyan-V2Isim/README.md

 ### `peer shutdown`

 Usually means SUMO closed because of an earlier error.
 The TraCI disconnect is often a secondary symptom rather than the main problem.

-These troubleshooting points are directly summarized from the earlier README. fileciteturn0file0L199-L236

 ---